PowerShell/DscResource.Tests/README.md

  \ No newline at end of file
 ```

-Command line git version is a core component and should be used as common denamenator.
+Command line `git` version is a core component and should be used as a common denamenator.

 ## Fixers